lucas1295santos/lucas1295santos.github.io/lucas-oliveira-blog/src/posts/improving-error-handling/improving-error-handling.md

 }
 ```

-Conforming to the *SRP* made this function that much easier to read.
+Conforming to the _SRP_ made this function that much easier to read.

-## Recap
+## Takeaways

-* 😌 Don't leave errors unhandled, your users will appreciate it.
+- 😌 Don't leave errors unhandled, your users will appreciate it.
-* ☁️ Use a monitoring tool on your project.
+- ☁️ Use a monitoring tool on your project.
-* ❤️ Use Swift's `Error` protocol to get expressive and useful errors.
+- ❤️ Use Swift's `Error` protocol to get expressive and useful errors.
-* 🙅‍♂️ Don't use `nil` as an error.
+- 🙅‍♂️ Don't use `nil` as an error.
-* 👨‍💻 Separate error validation and treatment from the actual functionality.
+- 👨‍💻 Separate error validation and treatment from the actual functionality.

-## What's next?
+## Beyond this article

-If you are interested in error handling, chapter 6 of *Clean Code from Robert C. Martin (a.k.a Uncle Bob)* is a must-read.
+If you are interested in error handling, chapter 6 of _Clean Code from Robert C. Martin (a.k.a Uncle Bob)_ is a must-read.
 This chapter was the biggest reference to this article, and it was what really drew my attention to the importance of handling errors.
 I consider this book a must-have for any software engineer, so you might as well [get it on Amazon](https://www.amazon.com.br/Clean-Code-Handbook-Software-Craftsmanship/dp/0132350882).

-If you want to know more about `SRP` and the other `SOLID` principles, [this article from hackernoon](https://hackernoon.com/solid-principles-made-easy-67b1246bcdf) is a great light start.
+If you want to know more about `SRP` and the other `SOLID` principles, [this article at hackernoon](https://hackernoon.com/solid-principles-made-easy-67b1246bcdf) is a great light start.
 And [This repo from ochococo](https://github.com/ochococo/OOD-Principles-In-Swift) gives nice and easy examples and has links to in-depth articles that are really good reading.

-Thank you for reading!
-I hope this is was insightful and that you can apply those ideas on your projects.
-Take care and good error handling!
+## Thanks for reading!

+Liked this content?
+Follow me on [Twitter](https://twitter.com/oliveira__lucas) and be the first to know about new articles.
+Suggestions, feedback, and corrections are always welcome.